oddbird/oddleventy/content/quickstart.md

 This guide will help you understand the expectations for your role at OddBird.
-The criteria are divided into three groups: Work Quality, Communication, and Learning and Growth.
-Each group has three levels of performance: Under performs, Meets, and Exceeds.
+The criteria are divided into three groups: Work Quality, Communication, and Learning & Growth.
+Each group has three levels of performance: Underperforms, Meets Expectations, and Exceeds Expectations.
 You can use this guide to assess your own performance, identify your strengths and areas for improvement, and set your goals and action plans.

 ### Work Quality

-#### Under performs
+#### Underperforms

-- Lacks initiative and waits for directions or assignments on high priority work
+- Lacks initiative and waits for direction or assignments on high priority work
 - Produces low-quality or incomplete work that requires excessive rework or refactoring from others
 - Uses outdated or inappropriate tools, technologies, or methodologies
 - Avoids or gives up on challenges
 - Does not plan or dissect big assignments into smaller tasks

-#### Meets
+#### Meets Expectations

 - Takes initiative on high priority work by chipping away at it
-- Delivers complete and high-quality work and acts on feedback from others
+- Delivers complete and high-quality work, and acts on feedback from others
 - Approaches challenges by spending time planning and dissecting out assignments

-#### Exceeds
+#### Exceeds Expectations

-- Takes initiative planning and breaking down upcoming work
 - Takes ownership of features and infrastructure
 - Leads internal review processes and delivers high-quality, actionable feedback to others
 - Makes requests for input early in process to tackle challenging work
+- Takes initiative and leads others in planning and breaking down upcoming work

 ### Communication

-#### Under performs
+#### Underperforms

-- Rarely communicates or does it in an untimely manner
+- Rarely communicates or does so in an untimely manner
-- Misses a large part or entire meetings without notice
+- Misses large parts of or entire meetings without notice
-- Does not document their break down of upcoming work or status of in-progress work, and does not reflect on their contributions, accomplishments, or lessons from challenges (self-retro)
+- Does not document the breakdown of upcoming work or the status of in-progress work, and does not reflect on their contributions, accomplishments, or lessons from challenges (self-retro)
 - Does not ask for help or guidance when blocked, and does not participate or learn from review and discussions
 - Shows disinterest or indifference when planning new work

-#### Meets
+#### Meets Expectations

-- Communicates frequently and in time
+- Communicates frequently and in a timely manner
-- Attends most meetings and notifies in advance when they cannot attend
+- Attends most meetings and notifies others in advance when they will be late or cannot attend
 - Posts a breakdown of their daily assignments documenting completed work, the status of in-progress work, and upcoming tasks
 - Documents their contributions, accomplishments, and lessons from challenges (self-retro)
-- Reaches out with questions when blocked and engages with review and planning by asking more questions
+- Reaches out with questions when blocked and engages with review and planning by asking follow-up questions

-#### Exceeds
+#### Exceeds Expectations

 - Communicates with trust in advance and requests engagement from others
-- Leads meetings and discussions on internal and external projects
+- Leads meetings and discussions about internal and external projects
 - Follows up during and after reviews and discussions with questions that help confirm understanding
 - Generates internal documents, blog posts, and other valuable content based on their contributions (especially accomplishments and challenges)

-### Learning and Growth
+### Learning & Growth

-#### Under performs
+#### Underperforms

 - Does not participate or learn from review and discussions, and asks few or no questions